 Since Marymount does not allow anyone to bring their pets on campus, any animal that is brought onto Marymount property must fall into one of two categories: (1) a service animal, OR (2) an emotional support animal, also known as ESA’s.

 Federal law dictates explicitly that ADA protection only extends to “service animals” which can only be a dog or small horse that has been trained to perform a specific function that cannot be sufficiently performed by the person with a disability, due to their disability.
 By definition, animals like cats, reptiles, and the like, can never be considered as service animals.
 If the ESA is a dog or mini-horse, then the permission is granted under Fair Housing and cannot be made on the basis of ADA or Section 504 of the Rehabilitation Act.

 For more distinction between service animals and ESA definitions and policies, please read Marymount’s “Policy on Service Animals and Emotional Support Animals”.

 - If a request for an “emotional support animal” is denied, students may work with the Office of Student Living and Student Access Services (SAS) to identify reasonable alternatives that would provide a way for the student to participate in the residential service and/or program.

 - Marymount University will consider the needs of all students in meeting legal obligations to reasonably accommodate all disabilities and to resolve the problem as efficiently and expeditiously as possible.

-For questions relating to this policy, please contact Student Access Services at (703) 284-1538, or by email.
+For questions relating to this policy, please contact Student Access Services at (703) 284-1538 or firstname.lastname@example.org.